JaimeHyland/Mellifera/README.md

 <!-- TOC --><a name="unresolved-issues-and-future-development"></a>
 ## Unresolved issues and future development

 Much of the formatting, either using bootstrap or custom css, is still fairly primitive, and much of it is still too close to the walkthrough project for comfort.
 The site's responsiveness to user mouse movements still needs lots of work.
+The styling on the allauth templates is also pretty limited.

 <!-- TOC --><a name="help-functions-1"></a>
 ### Help functions